 ~ The Second Coming, William Butler Yeats

 One of the results of this is that ordinary people have little time for anything other than the necessities of physical survival.
 To study and establish inner work appears impractical to them because they are wholly identified with the basic needs of getting from one week to the next.
 What this means for many people who find these ideas is that they must begin on a higher level of understanding.
-They must arrive already convinced that nothing is more important than to establish an inner focus through the use of exercises like self-remembering, being present, and the transformation of suffering.
+They must arrive already be convinced that nothing is more important than to establish an inner focus through the use of exercises like self-remembering, being present, and the transformation of suffering.
 They must sometimes see their life as a whole rather than as a daily trudge.

 Only a man who fully realizes the difficulty of awakening can understand the necessity of long and hard work in order to awake. ~ G. I. Gurdjieff

 In our time many people are also blinded by the hope that a big change is just around the corner for mankind, that we are on the brink of an evolutionary jump as a species.
 Of course there is no real evidence of this, and anybody who reads Plutarch or Seneca or any of the ancient historians and essayists knows that the issues and problems that were uppermost in the minds of the ancients are the same problems that we now see every day in the news, the same questioning of social institutions and the same battles against greed and stupidity and arrogance.
-In other words man in essence is no different than he was two thousand years ago.
+In other words man, in essence, is no different than he was two thousand years ago.

 The inner work that leads to a connection to higher centers is individual and takes patience, struggle, and time.
 There are no shortcuts in this work because it follows natural laws.
 It is not a way that ends with a single revelatory experience.
-The achievement of this system is a regular connection with higher centers, and that requires a buildup of particular energy, and that energy is subject to organic laws, in particular the laws of saturation and diffusion.
+The achievement of this system is a regular connection with higher centers, and that requires a buildup of a particular energy, and that energy is subject to organic laws, in particular the laws of saturation and diffusion.